nrs-org/novelslop/content/vol_01/chap_15.typ

   perhaps?"

   "After that whole Narumi Mona incident,
-  I'd not be surprised if it's actually him."
+  I'd not be surprised if it's actually him.
+Also, that's a very poor attempt of changing the subject."

   "But Rika-chan really has an insane eye.
 Meanwhile our streamer, I still remember her insane throw in that History question."